 We’ve long discussed the security and effectiveness of shared secrets v dynamic KBA.
 Ultimately the problems with shared secrets led us to launch a new product earlier this year that is intended to allow banks to use out-of-wallet questions using their own proprietary data (we already have a solution that is based on external data sources).

 With the deadline just six months away, and many other factors to consider beyond challenge questions, one can probably already smell coffee brewing to help fuel many Bank’s IT departments.
-Thankfully with all of IDology’s dynamic KBA solutions (ExpectID IQ or ExpectID Enterprise) the hardest thing about implementing them is just making the decision to change.
+Thankfully with all of IDology’s dynamic KBA solutions (ExpectID IQ or ExpectID Customer Based Authentication) the hardest thing about implementing them is just making the decision to change.